pschaus/book_lepl1402/source/part6.rst

 * Inner classes are non-static members of an outer class.
 They are connected to the object that created them through syntactic sugar.

-Inner classes are great, but code readability would still be improved if the ``RowComparator3`` class could somehow be brought *inside* the ``sort()`` method, because it is presumably the only location where this comparator would made sense in the application.
+Inner classes are great for the spreadsheet application, but code readability could still be improved if the ``RowComparator3`` class could somehow be brought *inside* the ``sort()`` method, because it is presumably the only location where this comparator would make sense in the application.
 This would make the one-to-one relation between the method and its comparator immediately apparent.
 This is the objective of **local inner classes**:

 ..  code-block:: java